Battle of the Denmark Strait: Aftermath

 Holland's death led to responsibility for Prince of Wales falling to Wake-Walker in Norfolk.
 With this command came the responsibility of coping with Bismarck until enough British warships could concentrate and destroy her.
 His choice was either to renew the action with Bismarck, or ensure that she be intercepted and brought to action by other heavy units.
 Wake-Walker chose the latter course, continuing to shadow the German ships.
 Further offensive action, he concluded, would cause more damage to Prince of Wales than to Bismarck and endanger his cruisers, plus he knew Tovey was on his way.
 He ordered Prince of Wales to follow Norfolk at her best speed, so that Norfolk and Suffolk could fall back on her if attacked.
 At 07:57 Suffolk reported that Bismarck had reduced speed and appeared damaged.

 Since Bismarck's receiving the first hit in the forecastle, all six of the ship's 26-man damage control teams had worked to repair the damage.
 When it was reported that the tips of the starboard propeller could be seen above water, Lindemann had ordered counterflooding two compartments aft to restore the ship's trim.
 He then sent divers into the forecastle to connect the forward fuel tanks, containing a much-needed 1000 LT of fuel, first to the tanks near the forward boiler then to the rear fuel tank by way of a provisional line running over the upper deck.
 Both these manoeuvres failed.

 Lindemann then requested permission to slow Bismarck and heel the ship first to one side then the other to weld patches from the inside to the holes in the forward hull.
 Lütjens refused, again without comment.
 Eventually, he had to agree to slow the ship to 22 kn to allow hammocks and collision matting to be stuffed in the holes of the No. 2 boiler room and the auxiliary boiler room to stop the growing ingress of seawater.
 This attempt also failed.
 Boiler Room No. 2 was shut down, with a loss of speed to 28 kn.

 As well as taking on seawater, Bismarck was leaking fuel oil.
 Lütjens ordered Prinz Eugen to drop back and see how much of a trail she was leaving astern.
-The carpet of oil was broad enough to cover both sides of the ship's wake, was all colours of the rainbow and gave off a strong smell – all of which helped disclose Bismarck's location.Kennedy 2004, p.
-99.
+The carpet of oil was broad enough to cover both sides of the ship's wake, was all colours of the rainbow and gave off a strong smell, all of which helped disclose Bismarck's location.